Install and Configure the Fabric8 Launcher Tool

 An application specification, for example a web service with a REST API.

-- A platform that executes boosters.
-For example, WildFly Swarm or Eclipse Vert.x.
+- A platform that executes an example application.
+For example, Thorntail or Eclipse Vert.x.